Singularity of information flow at the Hopf bifurcation point: Concluding remarks

 \section{Concluding remarks}

-In this study, we have analyzed the behavior of the learning rate near a Hopf bifurcation, where the attractor change from a stable fixed point to a limit cycle.
+In this study, we have analyzed the behavior of the learning rate near a Hopf bifurcation, where the attractor changes from a stable fixed point to a limit cycle.
 To this end, we extended the singular perturbation method—well-established in the study of deterministic dynamical systems—to the Langevin equation.
+The novelty of the present analysis lies not in the general perturbative framework itself, but in carrying out the stochastic construction explicitly to the order required to evaluate the learning rate in the original variables.
 This analysis revealed that the learning rate exhibits a non-smooth change at the bifurcation point.
-Before ending this paper, we address a few remarks.
+Before ending this paper, we make a few remarks.

 The singular perturbation method developed here is not limited to the Brusselator model but is applicable to a broad class of systems described by Langevin equations exhibiting a Hopf bifurcation.
 Furthermore, this framework allows for the computation of not only the learning rate but also a variety of other statistical and thermodynamic quantities relevant to information thermodynamics.
 Therefore, the analytical framework developed in this paper enables the computation of a wide range of statistical quantities that have been examined in previous studies of biochemical oscillators \cite{Stochastic_Thermodynamics_in_Mesoscopic,The_free-energy_cost, The_energy_cost_and_optimal_design,Improved_estimation_for_energy}.
+In the present Brusselator model, the evolution equations are written in dimensionless form by setting the reaction-rate constants to unity.
+In principle, the learning rate can be converted to physical units such as nats/s by restoring the original dimensional timescale.
+A detailed discussion of its physical magnitude and dimensional interpretation is left for future work, since we focus here on its singular behavior at the Hopf bifurcation point.

+Our standpoint is also different from recent studies that discuss information thermodynamics directly at the macroscopic or deterministic level, such as \cite{Freitas2023}.
+In the present work, we first define the learning rate for the underlying stochastic process and then investigate its deterministic limit.
+These two procedures are not generally equivalent.
+We adopt this stochastic-process-first approach because thermodynamic quantities and relations are well established for stochastic processes.
+In this sense, the present work should be viewed as a step toward a unified understanding of nonlinear dynamics, information-theoretic quantities, and thermodynamic structure, while the full interpretation in the deterministic limit remains to be clarified.